The product category page is an essential step on your consumer's pathway to purchase. Keep these rules in mind as you design it.

 We’ve seen conversion rates jump by 20 percent or more when product category page filtering is optimized.
 There’s no easy answer here, and no one-size-fits-all prototype to offer.

-With our clients, here at The Good, we begin by scoring the site to look for stuck points™ in the conversion sequence, then we work with the client to create an individual strategy, test the assumptions, and optimize for conversions leading to sales.
+With our clients, here at The Good, we begin by assessing the site to look for roadblocks in the conversion sequence, then we work with the client to create an individual strategy, test the assumptions, and optimize for conversions leading to sales.